contao/docs/docs/dev/framework/csp.md

 ## The `CspHandler`

 Content Security Policies are applied via Contao's [Response Context][ResponseContext] concept.
-When CSP is enabled in the settings of a website root a `CspHandler` instance will be added to the response context.
+When CSP is enabled in [the settings][CspPageSettings] of a website root a `CspHandler` instance will be added to the response context.
 You can access the `CspHandler` in your services like this for example:

 ```php
 // src/ExampleService.php